Hiking / Biking Trails

-Mount Coolidge, Harney Peak and the Cathedral Spires can also be viewed from this point, as well as the area that fell victim to the Galena Fire of 1988 (to the West of the trail).
+Mount Coolidge, Black Elk Peak and the Cathedral Spires can also be viewed from this point, as well as the area that fell victim to the Galena Fire of 1988 (to the West of the trail).

 The trail continues down the side of the ridge into the Galena Creek Drainage.
 Once in the creek bottom, the trail crosses the creek many times.
 Some of the creek crossings are challenging even when the water is low (no bridges are provided).
 The final portion of the trail passes a lodging area and follows a road back to the Coolidge General Store.
 From there a paved footpath leads past the chapel and back to the trailhead.